Learn how to make lamb stock with roasted lamb bones and vegetables, which is the perfect base for soups, stews, or sauces.

 Notes

-- You can use leftover roasted bones or fresh ones.
+- The bones: You can use leftover roasted bones or fresh ones.
 If using fresh, you should roast them.
 If you want to make lamb soup, use at least one meaty bone.
 Simmer for about 2 hours, remove the meat from the bone, and reserve it for the soup.
-Return the meatless bone to the pot and continue simmering the stock.
+Return the meatless bones to the pot and continue simmering the stock.

 Donald Kidd says